 Three-day colloquium in Jerusalem with 40 speakers from UK and Israel.

 If you would like to know more, want me to speak at your organisation, or want me to write for your publication, please email me and I will respond to your enquiry.

-All content copyright of Martyn Perks © 2015 and have linked to original publishers where appropriate.
+All content copyright of Martyn Perks © 2016 except where have linked to original publishers.